Christopher Morel Player Props: Cubs vs. Cardinals

 Christopher Morel At The Plate

-- Morel has had at least one RBI in 42.9% of his games this season (24 of 56), with two or more RBI 11 times (19.6%).
-He has also accounted for three or more of his team's runs in six contests.
+- Morel has an RBI in 25 of 57 games this year, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.